bjoernbessert/haproxy-cert-otf/README.md

   - HAProxy 1.8:
     - Currently used: HAProxy maps + get/set via Lua
     - Future: Use HAProxy stick-tables + get/set via Lua (maybe possible with HAProxy 1.9 ('get' is possible with 1.9: https://www.arpalert.org/src/haproxy-lua-api/1.9dev/index.html#sticktable-class), or connect with tcp socket to local tcp HAProxy socket to execute commands)
-   - HAProxy 2.1?: If no reload is needed for updating/creating certificates, use a lock per SNI instead a "global" lock
+   - HAProxy 2.1?: If no reload is needed for updating certificates, use a lock per SNI instead a "global" lock

 - Load an index of all existing certs in memory on HAProxy startup (Lua + HAProxy stick-tables or Lua + HAProxy maps).
 Would save the filesystem lookups.